The Curse of Dandelions and Pesky weeds

 Vinegar Kills Weeds/Grass

 Vinegar Conclusion = Works Better than Roundup!
-It’s definitely a whole bunch faster, but be warned as 3 days later, I had brown grass right around it.
-So beware whatever the vinegar touches including grass it will die.
+It’s a whole bunch faster, but be warned, as three days later, I had brown grass right around it.
+So beware, whatever the vinegar touches, including green, it will die.

-So through her and the grapevine, she said that if you don’t want anything to grow back including GRASS to mix salt in with vinegar.
+So through her and the grapevine, she said that if you don’t want anything to grow back, including GRASS to mix salt in with the vinegar.